mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ## 8.1 How Learning Differs from Pure Optimization

+Optimization algorithms used for training deep models differ from traditional optimization algorithms in several ways.
+Machine learning methods usually act indirectly.
+In most scenarios the goal is to optimize some performance measure P that is definied with respect to the test set and is possibly intractable.
+P is optimized indirectly by reducing a different cost function $J(\theta)$ in the hope that doing so will improve P. This is in contrast to pure optimization where the goal is to minimize $J$ itself.
+In many cases the cost function can be written as an average over the training set $J(\theta) = E_{(x, y} \sim \hat{p} L(f(x; \theta), y)$ where $\hat{p}$ is the empirical distribution, L the loss function, f the predicted output for input x and y the actual output for input x.
+In the above equation $J(\theta)$ is defined with respect to

+### Empirical Risk Minimization <br />

 In machine learning, we usually want to optimize a performance measure P with respect to the test set.
 As P can only be optimized indirectly (in contrast to pure optimization, where we directly optimize a term of interest) and we do not know the underlying probability distribution of the data, the problem we need to solve is minimizing the empirical risk $E_{(x,y)\sim \hat{p}_data}[L(f(x;θ),y)] = \frac{1}{m} \sum_{i=1}^{m}L(f(x;θ),y),$ where $\hat{p}_data$ is the empirical distribution, L the loss function, f the predicted output for input x and y the actual output.
 Here, we will only look at the unregularized supervised case. <br />
 Empirical risk minimization is rarely used in deep learning, because the loss functions do not have useful derivatives in many cases and it is likely that overfitting occurs.